Second Chance Loans for Bad Credit Near Me: How to Get Approved in 2026

 - At least 18 years of age (19 in some states)

-- Valid U.S. government-issued ID
+- Valid U.S. government-issued photo ID

-- Active checking or savings account
+- Active checking or savings account (open at least 30 days)

 - Valid email address and phone number